Updated January 14, 2023

 When the temperatures are high, even in the shade it can be pretty hot.
 To cool your cat down in the heat, try wetting them down.
 Gently drip some water on their head and pat it in.
 You can also try wiping your cat down with a wet towel, stroking their head, body, and feet.
 If you don’t have a towel with you, pet your cat down with your wet hands.

-4. Keep a cooling mat in your cat’s backpack or carrier.
+5. Keep a cooling mat in your cat’s backpack, stroller, or carrier.

 Cooling mats are a great way to keep your cat cool in the summer heat.
 They do not require refrigeration or freezing.
 Some just “recharge” in the air when not in use.
 If your cat rides in a backpack carrier while out on adventures, you can line the bottom of it with one of these cooling pads.

-You can also place a frozen water bottle or ice pack in your cat’s backpack or carrier to keep them cool.
+You can also place a frozen water bottle or ice pack in your cat’s backpack, stroller, or carrier.
 Just be sure to wrap it in a towel or blanket first so your cat doesn’t come into direct contact with it.
-Your cat should also be able to move away from it if he gets too cold.
+Your cat should also be able to move away from it if they get too cold.

 *Do NOT ever use a gel ice pack intended for humans.
 Your cat’s claws can easily tear those, and the gel inside can be toxic.
 Always use cooling devices that are intended for pet use.

 6. Use a cooling scarf or bandana.

-If your cat will tolerate wearing things, try getting her a cooling bandana.
 You can buy one that is specifically made for pets or just use a regular bandana.
 Wet it, put it in the refrigerator for about 20-30 minutes, then tie around your cat’s neck.
-It won’t last forever, but it can help cool her off for a little bit.
+It won’t last forever, but it can help cool them off for a little bit.

 7. Bring a fan.